 SOFTS-Raw sugar prices buoyed by strong demand; cocoa slips

-LONDON, July 8 (Reuters) - Raw sugar futures on ICE rose on Friday, with prices still underpinned by strong physical demand that has helped to tighten global supplies.
+LONDON, July 8 (Reuters) - Raw sugar futures on ICE rose on Friday, with prices still underpinned by strong physical demand that has helped tighten global supplies, but cocoa and coffee prices fell.

 SUGAR